HappyStinson/lume-blog/posts/2016-10-29-night-trail-run-2016.md

 <!--more-->

+*This post was originally posted on [Dream BIG](https://rasmus-nordling.netlify.app/health-fitness/2016/10/29/night-trail-run-2016/)*.

 ## Race Experience

 The start was a bit delayed due to an accident at the E4 highway and I was really freezing since I'm stupid and don't know how to dress properly according to temperature.
 I realized that I most likely had the wrong shoes for the occasion as well.